Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Uniform Convergence and Generalization

-To the best of our knowledge, it is the first uniform convergence and algorithm-agnostic generalization error bound result for NC-SC stochastic minimax problem.
-In comparison, existing works in the generalization error analysis \citep{farnia2021train,lei2021stability} utilize stability arguments for certain algorithms and thus are algorithm-specific. \citet{zhang2021generalization} establish algorithm-agnostic stability and generalization in the strongly-convex-strongly-concave regime, yet their analysis does not extend to the nonconvex regime.
-Our generalization results apply to any algorithms for solving finite-sum problems, especially the SOTA algorithms like Catalyst-SVRG \citep{zhang2021complexity} and finite-sum version SREDA \citep{luo2020stochastic}.
-These algorithms are generally very complicated, and they lack stability-based generalization bounds analysis.
+\end{theorem} To the best of our knowledge, it is the first uniform convergence and algorithm-agnostic generalization error bound result for NC-SC stochastic minimax problem.
+In comparison, existing works on generalization error analysis of minimax problems \citep{farnia2021train,lei2021stability} using stability arguments are algorithm-specific and can only handle function-value gap measurement. \citet{zhang2021generalization} establish algorithm-agnostic stability and generalization in the strongly-convex-strongly-concave regime, yet their analysis does not extend to the nonconvex regime.

-The achieved sample complexity further implies that for any algorithm that achieves an $\eps$-stationarity point of the empirical minimax problem, its sample complexity for finding an $\eps$-stationary point of the population minimax problem is $\Tilde{\cO}\autopar{d\kappa^2\eps^{-2}}$.
-In terms of the dependence on the accuracy $\eps$ and the condition number $\kappa$, such sample complexity is better than the SOTA sample complexity results achieved via directly applying gradient-based methods on the population minimax optimization, i.e., $\mathcal{O}\autopar{\kappa^2\eps^{-4}}$ by Stochastic Smoothed-AGDA \citep{yang2022faster} and $\mathcal{O}\autopar{\kappa^3\eps^{-3}}$ by SREDA \citep{luo2020stochastic}.
+Error decomposition \eqref{eq:opt_decomposition} and Theorem \ref{thm:NC-SC Agnostic} imply that for any algorithm that achieves an $\eps$-stationarity point of the empirical minimax problem, its sample complexity for finding an $\eps$-stationary point of the population minimax problem is at most $\Tilde{\cO}\autopar{d\kappa^2\eps^{-2}}$.
+Such an observation provides generalization guarantees for any algorithms that solve finite-sum (empirical) minimax problems.
+It is especially useful for some SOTA algorithms like Catalyst-SVRG \citep{zhang2021complexity} and finite-sum version SREDA \citep{luo2020stochastic} that are complicated and thus there lack stability analysis and generalization bounds for them.